Website under construction - please pardon our dust as we make some updates!

 Special procedures apply for commercial requests.
 A commercial request is one in which the requester seeks to use all or part of the record for the sale, resale or solicitation or advertisement for services.
 It is a violation of FOIA to falsely state that a commercial request is not a commercial request.

-Requests made by news media, non-profit organizations, scientific organizations or academic organization are not commercial requests if they are made for the purposes of journalism, research or similar purposes (5 ILCS 140/2).
+Requests made by news media, non-profit organizations, scientific organizations or academic organizations are not commercial requests if they are made for the purposes of journalism, research or similar purposes (5 ILCS 140/2).